vedph/pinakes-api/README.md

 ./pinix index-date pinakes
 ```

 Note that this truncates the target `date` table if present; else it creates it.
+Also, have a check at the log file created by this process, which might notify you about errors in the source data (or eventually in the parsing algorithm).

 Both operations take less than 1 minute in my computer.

+4. start the API project in this solution, and experiment with queries pointing your browser to <http://localhost:59658/swagger/index.html>.

+## Deployment

+The planned deployment is via Docker.
+The database will not be included in the image; rather, it will be imported from a zipped dump, which can be put in a Docker volume.
+On startup, the API will look for the `pinakes` database; if it does not find it, it will create it and then import the data from the directory specified by `Data:SourceDir`, where it expects to find a file named `data.zip`.

 ## Pinakes Database